All Products

 Full migration

 The existing data is migrated from tables in the source database to the corresponding tables in the destination database.
 On the Full Migration page, you can filter objects by source and destination databases, or select View Objects with Errors to filter out objects that hinder the overall migration progress.
 You can view Tables, Table Indexes, and Full Load Performance.
-The status of the full migration task changes to Completed only after the table objects and table indexes are migrated.
+The status of a full migration task changes to Completed only after the table objects and table indexes are migrated.

 Incremental synchronization